ddahan/modern-python-cheat-sheet/README.md

 ## Inspiration

-These projects have been referenced to create this cheat sheet:
+When not using chatGPT, these projects have been referenced to create this cheat sheet:

 - [Intermediate Python](https://book.pythontips.com/en/latest/)
 - [Mypy cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html)